Hiroki-Maeda/ninwavelets/README.md

 ### make_wavelets

+Exsample.

 ```python
 wavelet = Morse(1000, 17.5, 3).make_wavelets([10])[0]
 ```

-Make list of morse wavelets.
+Make list of wavelets.

 | Param | Type  |                      |
 |-------|-------|----------------------|
 | freq  | float | List of frequencies. |

 Because it returnes bad wave easily,
-you should use it when you plot only.
+you should use it when you plot it only.
-For example, sfreq=1000, freq=3 it returnes bad wave.
+For example, GMW with sfreq=1000, freq=3 returnes bad wave.
 If you want good wave, you must set
 large accuracy and length when you make this instance.